The Care And Feeding Of Your Good Bacteria

-If you’d like more information about this, I did an FB live on killing these bad pathogens.
-You can check it out on my YouTube page at:
+If you’d like more information about this, I did an FB Live on killing these bad pathogens.
+You can check it out on my YouTube page: Gut Health

 But here is a critical step to gut repair that most people miss…